qd-qd/sdk-tutorials/onboarding/chapter-3/4-section-4.md

 ## Next up

-In the [final section](ADD LINK HERE) of this chapter, you dive deeper into cryptocurrency and crypto-economics.
+In the [final section](ADD LINK HERE) of this chapter, you dive deeper into cryptocurrencies and crypto economics.